hackerhouse-opensource/backdoors/mikrotik-opensesame.md

    - This command will execute the "password reset" script, setting the admin password to an empty string.
    You can now authenticate to the router with `ssh admin@router_ip_address`.

-### Summary
+#### Summary

-By following these steps, you can add a password reset function to MikroTik OS using a MikroTik script.
-You will also enable SNMP write access, verify the SNMP service, query the scripts using `snmpwalk`, and run the script using `snmpset`.
-This guide assumes you have administrative access to the router and are familiar with basic networking concepts.
-If you encounter any issues, refer to the MikroTik documentation or seek assistance from MikroTik support or community forums.
+This tutorial outlines adding a password reset function to MikroTik RouterOS as a post-exploitation technique for maintaining persistent access after authentication.
+It involves creating a "password reset" script to clear the admin password, enabling SNMP write access with the "opensesame" community string, verifying SNMP functionality, querying scripts with snmpwalk, and executing the script via snmpset.
+Administrative access to the router and basic networking knowledge are required.

 ---